ixkaito/warriorjs/README.md

 > **Note on CLI**

-> Run `$ warriorjs --help` to see the options you can use to customize the game.
+> Run `$ warriorjs-ja --help` to see the options you can use to customize the game.

 ## Objective